GEMS Education: Europe

-GEMS in India
+India

 GEMS International School in Gurgaon, Haryana opened in 2010.

 GEMS Modern Academy in Kochi, Kerala opened in 2019.
 The school is set in an 8.3-acre campus in Smart City and offers an International Baccalaureate syllabus as well as the Cambridge curriculum.

-GEMS in the United States
+United States

-In the fall of 2012, GEMS Education opened its first school in the United States, Little GEMS International-Chicago, a pre-school in Chicago's Lincoln Park neighborhood.
-It is an upscale preschool, and operates extended hours.
-It accepts ages six weeks to five years, and in addition to personal, social, emotional, creative, and intellectual development, children are exposed to world languages and digital literacy at an early age.
+In the fall of 2012, GEMS Education opened its first school in the United States, Little GEMS International-Chicago, a pre-school in Chicago's Lincoln Park neighborhood, for ages six weeks to five years.